Image2Gcode: Image-to-G-code Generation for Additive Manufacturing Using Diffusion-Transformer Model: Results and Discussion

 Toolpath generation is inherently a many-to-one mapping problem where multiple valid infill strategies can satisfy the same geometric boundary constraints.
 To evaluate whether the model learns a distribution of valid solutions rather than memorizing specific training examples, we analyze cases where generated toolpaths deviate substantially from ground truth while maintaining structural validity.
 Figure~\ref{fig:novel_infill} presents comparative visualizations showing input geometry, ground truth keypoints and toolpath, generated keypoints and toolpath, and spatial overlap between the two strategies.

 The results demonstrate that the model generates structurally coherent infill patterns that differ significantly from the ground truth training examples.
 For the circular geometry (row 1), the ground truth exhibits a concentric spiral pattern originating from the center, while the model generates a diagonal rectilinear hatching pattern with perimeter shells.
-For the C-shaped geometry (row 2), the ground truth uses concentric shells following the boundary curvature, whereas the generated toolpath employs a mixed strategy with diagonal infill and boundary-conforming perimeters.
-Despite these topological differences, both generated strategies produce manufacturable toolpaths with appropriate perimeter definition and space-filling infill coverage.
+For the rectangular geometry (row 2), the ground truth features a dense diagonal rectilinear hatching pattern, whereas the generated toolpath adopts a sparse triangular pattern.
+Despite these topological and density differences, both generated strategies produce manufacturable toolpaths with appropriate perimeter definition and effective area coverage.

 The overlap visualization (rightmost column) reveals that while the spatial trajectories differ substantially in local path geometry, both strategies achieve comparable material deposition coverage within the boundary constraints.
 This behavior indicates that the diffusion model has learned the underlying geometric and manufacturing constraints rather than simply memorizing specific toolpath sequences from the training data.
 The ability to generate diverse valid solutions suggests the model captures a distribution over feasible infill strategies conditioned on boundary geometry, enabling adaptive pattern selection based on the learned trade-offs between printing efficiency, structural integrity, and geometric constraints present in the training distribution.